Kahzerx/kcp-mod/README.md

 ## Client

 On multiplayer add/edit server you will see an extra button that works as a toggle.
-You can switch between TCP(minecraft default) and KCP
+You can switch between TCP(minecraft default) and KCP:

 ![img.png](docs/img.png)

-Specify kcp server host & port
+Specify kcp server host & port.

 > [!WARNING]
 > Server ping is not done yet! so kcp servers wont ping nor load image/motd on multiplayer list.